 There are also some other opportunities that are optional:

-We’re planning to start the scholarship on 1 July 2025 in preparation for the first Board meeting scheduled for 15 August 2025.
+The scholarship starts on 1 July in preparation for the first Board meeting scheduled for August.

 There is an initial half-day induction program.
 The time commitment would then be around two days each month.
 This includes meeting preparation, time to attend meetings and travel time.
 Participating in the optional activities and committee meeting attendance will increase the time commitment.